 Hair density and texture are important considerations for this style.
 Really thick or curly hair can be harder to control and create a bushy bun, while very fine hair can look sparse and won’t make much of a mound.

 To rock the man bun, leave your hair au naturale or prep with a styling wax, cream or gel to create different textures and level of shine.
 Begin by running your fingers (or comb) through your hair and gathering up strands from the top, back and sides.
 Guide it back to where you want your bun to be (usually between the crown and center of the back of the head) and pull it through a hair tie.
 Twist the tie and pull your hair halfway through the hole.
 Your hair should fold in half and form a bun.
 You can stop here, or twist and wrap the hair tie around the bun another time to tighten and secure it in place.

-Long, short or somewhere in-between, we’d love to see your No-Shave November style.
-Share your pics on social @fantasticsams!
+Long, short or somewhere in-between, we’d love to see your bearded style.
+Share your pics on social!

 Fantastic Sams Cut & Color is a full-service, "no-appointment-needed," hair salon with over 900 convenient locations.
 Find a Fantastic Sams Cut and Color Hair Salon near you.
 Real.
 Fantastic.